 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.
 Dr. Tsvetov can perform both regular and same-day wisdom tooth extraction in Temecula and Riverside County.
-Schedule a free consultation and the doctor will examine your teeth and discuss your options.
+Schedule a consultation and the doctor will examine your teeth and discuss your options.

 With an oral examination and x-rays of the mouth, Dr. Tsvetov can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.